iterative/dvc.org/content/docs/command-reference/import.md

 - `--no-exec` - create the import `.dvc` file without actually downloading the file or directory.
 The data hash is not calculated when this option is used, only the import metadata is saved to the `.dvc` file.
-It can be useful to skip the download if the file or directory already exists locally, for example, along with `dvc commit` to store it in the cache and record its hash value in the `.dvc` file.
+It can be useful to skip the download if the file/directory already exists locally, for example, along with `dvc commit` to store it in the cache and record its hash value in the `.dvc` file.

+  This is useful if, for example, you need to build a project that will use imports first, and download them all at once later (with `dvc repro`).

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.